 Just because a mother managed to breastfeed her baby doesn’t mean that tongue-tie isn’t an issue.
 Many times, a nurse or lactation consultant will notice a tongue tie but not recommend a release because the baby is gaining weight.

-From a myofunctional perspective, the tongue tie still needs to be released so that proper oral development can take place.
+From a myofunctional perspective, the tongue tie still needs to be released so that proper oral-facial and skeletal development can take place.

 Treating a Tongue-Tie